preciofishbone/OmniaDocsG2/pages/page-types/create-new-page-type/index.rst

-Create a new Page Type
+Create a new page type
 ========================

 To create a new page type when you're editing a page, do the following.

-Note that if your organization works with Tenant Page Types you first have to consider if you should add it as a Tenant Page Type or a Local Page Type.
-For more information, see this page: :doc:`Tenant Page Types </admin-settings/tenant-settings/webcontent-managament/page-types/index>`
+Note that if your organization works with tenant page types you first have to consider if you should add it as a tenant page type or a local page type.
+For more information, see this page: :doc:`Tenant page types </admin-settings/tenant-settings/webcontent-managament/page-types/index>`

-1. Click the plus for Page Types.
+1. Click the plus for Page types.

 .. image:: page-types-click-plusnew.png